R. C. SmithShort Stories and Vignettes

 On each ankle there’s a padlock, and only he has the keys.
 Had the keys — he is dead now, of course.
 They all are dead, except the few who could flee, and those who still fight.

 Where is he now, my dead brother?
 Into which ditch have they thrown his naked body, his penis cut off, his eyes gouged out?
-They do worse things with the women, they say.
+They do worse things to the women, they say.
 Well, soon I will know …

 Where are the keys to my padlocks?
 A moot question, but I wonder.
 Has he thrown them away long ago, seeing no reason ever to unlock my chain?
 Are they lying in the same ditch as he is?
 Or have they found them in his clothes when they captured him?
 Does their commander have them, and know them for what they are, and is he now looking for the girl they would set free, and when he finds her will he take her to his castle and marry her?
 I laugh at my own idea.